nikita647/commit-hook/depedenecy/README.md

 9. [References](#references)

 ## Introduction
-ReactJS applications depend heavily on third-party npm packages, which could have security vulnerabilities.
-Dependency scanning is essential to ensure that all dependencies are secure, up-to-date, and free from known vulnerabilities.
-Dependency scanning for JavaScript and ReactJS projects ensures that vulnerabilities in dependencies are detected early, allowing developers to fix them before they become security risks.
+ReactJS applications often rely on third-party npm packages.
+These packages can sometimes have security vulnerabilities.
+Dependency scanning helps ensure that all dependencies are secure, up-to-date, and free from known vulnerabilities.
+By scanning dependencies early, developers can fix issues before they become serious security risks.

 ## Why is Dependency Scanning Important?
-Dependency scanning is crucial because vulnerabilities in third-party dependencies can lead to serious security issues.
+Dependency scanning is crucial because vulnerabilities in third-party packages can lead to serious security problems.
+Here’s why it’s important:

-Key reasons to implement dependency scanning:
-- Prevents security breaches by identifying vulnerabilities in dependencies.
+**Prevents Security Breaches:** Identifies vulnerabilities in dependencies before they can be exploited.

-- Ensures compliance with security standards such as ISO 27001, SOC 2, and GDPR.
+**Ensures Compliance:** Helps meet security standards like ISO 27001, SOC 2, and GDPR.

-- Protects against supply chain attacks by detecting compromised or malicious packages.
+**Protects Against Supply Chain Attacks:** Detects compromised or malicious packages.

-- Improves application reliability by detecting outdated or broken dependencies.
+**Improves Application Reliability:** Ensures dependencies are up-to-date and not broken.

 ## Different Tools for Dependency Scanning